Differential graded categories and Deligne conjecture: An application: the Gerstenhaber-Schack complex of a Hopf algebra

 \section{\sc An application: the Gerstenhaber-Schack complex of a Hopf algebra}

-For any associative bialgebra $B$ over $k$, there is a concept of {\it a tetramodule} over $B$.
-Tetramodules form an abelian $k$-linear category, denoted by $\Tetra(B)$.
+For any associative bialgebra $B$ over $\k$, there is a concept of {\it a tetramodule} over $B$.
+Tetramodules form an abelian $\k$-linear category, denoted by $\Tetra(B)$.
 We proved in [Sh1], [Sh3] that $\Tetra(B)$ has a natural structure of a 2-fold monoidal category, in sense of [BFSV].
+The deformation complex of a bialgebra $B$, the Gerstenhaber-Schack complex $C^\udot_\GS(B)$, can be intrinsically defined as $\RHom$ in the category $\Tetra(B)$:

-Here we prove the following \begin{theorem} Suppose $B$ is a Hopf algebra over $k$.
+Here we prove the following \begin{theorem} Suppose $B$ is a Hopf algebra over $\k$ (a bialgebra over $\k$ with antipode).
 Then the 2-fold monoidal abelian category $\Tetra(B)$ satisfies the assumptions of Definitions \ref{defn41n} and \ref{deff}.
-In particular, Theorem \ref{delignesimplen} is applicable to this category.
-In particular, $\RHom^\udot_{\Tetra(B)}(B,B)$ has a structure of a Leinster 3-algebra over $k$. \end{theorem}
+More precisely, we can take for the additive subcategory $\mathscr{A}_0\subset\mathscr{A}=\Tetra(B)$ which figures in Definitions \ref{defn41n} and \ref{deff}, the entire abelian category $\Tetra(B)$.
+In particular, Theorem \ref{delignesimplen} is applicable to this category, and $\RHom^\udot_{\Tetra(B)}(B,B)$ has a structure of a Leinster 3-algebra over $\k$. \end{theorem} We proof the validation of the assumption of Definition \ref{defn41n} for $\mathscr{A}_0=\Tetra(B)$ in Proposition \ref{goedp}, and the validation of the assumption of Definition \ref{deff} in Theorem \ref{goed} below.
+More precisely, we prove in Proposition \ref{goedp} that for a Hopf bialgebra $B$, the both monoidal products $\otimes_1$ and $\otimes_2$ are exact bi-functors, and that the Eckmann-Hilton map $\eta_{MNPQ}$ is an isomorphism for any $M,N,P,Q\in\Tetra(B)$.
+That is, what we prove below gives even stronger conditions than those of Definitions \ref{defn41n} and \ref{deff}.